 No Palm Oil

 Team Real Food Grocer will not work with palm oil in any form and we save 600M2 of forest every year by refusing to do so.
 This can be challenging, as palm oil is in almost everything.
-This includes around 50% of the products on supermarket shelves, plus there is no labelling regulation which requires declaration of palm oil in a product.
+This includes around 50% of the products on supermarket shelves, plus there is no labeling regulation that requires the declaration of palm oil in a product.
 This means we’ve had to work hard to keep our store free from it.

 If you’re unsure of the impact palm oil has on the world, we’ve listed some of its major impacts below and some resources for additional reading.